shdw9/california-dmv-license-plate-checker/README.md

 # Instructions
 download python, install the libraries, download chromedriver

-if you want the discord bot: edit the TOKEN at the end of `discordbot.py`
+discord bot: edit the TOKEN at the end of `discordbot.py` txt reader: put names in `names.txt` and run the program, available names will be outputted via `availablenames.txt`